-The E2 Visa Process: How to Get from “Country A” to the USA
+The E2 Visa Process: How to Get to the USA – Rupert Law Group

 If you’re like many investors, the investment portion of the E2 visa is only the tip of the iceberg.
 There are many questions about how the E2 visa process works.
 When do I spend the money?
 Where is the interview?
 What documentation are the officers looking for?
 How long does it take?
 Never fear – this article answers all of your questions and lays out the process in a simple-to-understand manner.

-- Decide what type of business you wish to start or buy.
+- Decide what Type of Business you Wish to Start or Buy.
 This is crucial, and it’s the one part of the process during which we can’t help.
-Only you can make this decision.
+Only you can make this decision about what you want to invest in.
 The good news is that the sky is the limit when it comes to the business.
 You can start a new business or you can buy an existing business.
-Your only true limits are that the business needs to be for-profit and it needs to be legal on a federal level.
-(Sorry – no “pot” businesses at this point.)
+Your only true limits are that the business needs to be for-profit and it needs to be legal on a federal level to be E2 visa eligible.
 Look for a business in which you’re interested and in which you feel you can be successful.

-- Let Rupert Law Group handle the documents.
+- Let Rupert Law Group Handle the Visa Application Documents.
 Once you submit all of the needed documents, we will work to assemble the evidence.
 In addition, we will assist with the government forms for you and your family.
-(Every member of your family who plan to come to the US will need to fill out certain forms.)
+(Every member of your family who plans to come to the US will need to fill out certain forms.)

-- Get an appointment at the consulate or embassy.
-Once we have submitted the documents, we will make an interview appointment for you at the consulate or embassy in your “home” country.
+- Get an Appointment at the Consulate or Embassy.
+Once we have submitted the documents, we will make an visa interview appointment for you at the consulate or embassy in your “home” country.
 This usually takes 2-6 weeks to get an appointment.
 You and all members of your family over the age of 14 who wish to travel to the US with you will need to attend the interview.

-- Prep for the interview.
+- Prep for the Visa Interview.
 This is one of the most important parts of the entire process.
-Although the interviews are generally pretty short (2-10 minutes), you will need to prepare.
+Although the interviews for your E2 visa are generally pretty short (2-10 minutes), you will need to prepare.
 We will help you understand the types of questions that may or are likely to be asked, and we will set up a mock interview for you.
 You will get practice answering the “tough” questions about your case so you can feel confident walking up to the interview window.

 - Approval!
 In most cases, your case will be approved at the window.
-Once you are verbally approved by the interviewing officer, you will turn over your passport and your family’s passports in order for a visa to be printed.
-The visa will be ready in about 3-5 business days and mailed to you at the address you indicate within the “home” country.
+Once you are verbally approved by the interviewing officer, you will turn over your passport and your family’s passports in order for an E2 visa to be printed.
+The investment visa will be ready in about 3-5 business days and mailed to you at the address you indicate within the “home” country.

 - Come to the US!
 Every approved member of your family will be ready to come to the US immediately upon receiving the passports with the visas.
 Once you and your family get to the US: